ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Problem Definition and Motivating Threats

-\partitle{Privacy threat: Introducing extra privacy risk} In the second strategy for processing unlearning requests, the server does not process the pending unlearning requests until a certain number of the unlearning requests have accumulated or a predefined waiting time has been reached.
-Meanwhile, the server continues processing incoming inference requests immediately based on the old model, a.k.a., ``inference-request-first'' strategy, as illustrated in the middle row of Figure \ref{fig: scheme}.
-It has the smallest extra inference latency for inference requests submitted before executing the next machine unlearning mechanism for pending unlearning requests.
+\partitle{Privacy threat: Undesirable Exposure} In the second strategy for processing unlearning requests, the server does not process the unlearning requests until a certain number of the unlearning requests have accumulated or a predefined waiting time has been reached.
+Meanwhile, the server continues processing incoming inference requests immediately based on the old model, a.k.a., ``inference-request-first'' strategy.
+It has the smallest response latency for inference requests submitted before the next unlearning execution for pending unlearning requests.

-The toy attack targeting the ``inference-request-first'' strategy has the potential to introduce extra privacy risks for data owners having submitted normal unlearning requests.
-The attack is carried out by adversarial queriers who attempt to infer privacy information of a targeted unlearning requester's data by submitting malicious inference requests to the server.
-Because of the ``inference-request-first'' strategy, the target's data is not unlearned from the model under inference servicing until the next scheduled unlearning execution.
-Malicious inference requests processed during this time give the attacker an extra advantage in better stealing the target data’s privacy.
+The toy attack targeting the ``inference-request-first'' strategy could incur extra privacy risks for data owners who have submitted normal unlearning requests.
+The attack is carried out by adversarial queriers who attempt to infer privacy information of a targeted unlearning requester's data by submitting malicious inference requests to the server as in MIAs.
+Because the target's data is not timely unlearned from the model even after the deletion had been requested until the next unlearning execution (which already violates the RTBF principle), malicious inference requests processed during the suspention give the attacker an extra advantage in stealing the target data’s privacy.
+If an unlearning request is intended to remove poisoning data, then the harm caused by the poisoning data will persist, and the potential ``landmines'' it poses can be triggered at any time during the suspension.
+If the unlearning request aims to delete copyrighted data, the losses from copyright infringement will continue to accumulate during the suspension.
+Every second of delay has the potential to incur additional losses.